 Great writing voice is the goal of every writer.
 However, voice is often the last thing to come to the surface when you’ve spent many, many hours on the page.
-(If you want to learn how to create a story, all you need to do is write a million bad words, anyone?)
+(If you want to learn how to create a story, all you need to do is write a million bad words.
+Easy, right?)
 There are two essential tenets to writing great voice, and I bullet point them here for you.

 Great Writing Voice Via Reading

 I’m harping on this again.
 Maybe because I’m, ahem ahem, a bit of a nag (just ask my husband).
 Maybe because I’m making it my personal mission to read more myself this year.
 (When you read for a living, it’s hard to make room to read in your off hours.)
 Maybe because there is just so much damn good writing in the world, and reading it is an easy way to develop your own great writing voice.

 I firmly and roundly reject the idea that writers will pollute their own voices and novels by reading the work of others.
 Um, no. Not at all.
 Everyone has to learn their craft somehow, and shelves are swimming with amazing examples of voice and writing.